tanerim/ts_tokenizer/README.md

 ## PuncMatcher Class

-This class has 7 methods:
+This class has 6 methods.
+They return information about punctuations in given string.

 ### punc_count
 This method returns number of punctuations in given string as list